-The New Zealand seafood industry is dynamic, full of passionate inventive and resourceful people, who are natural problem solvers with an inherent conservation focus.
-By conservation we mean wise use that keeps our marine resources intact for future generations.

-We back ourselves, supported by New Zealanders, to perform like the very best sustainable seafood producers globally while keeping our marine ecosystems intact and healthy.
+The New Zealand seafood industry is full of passionate, inventive and resourceful people, who are natural problem solvers with an inherent conservation focus.
+By conservation we mean wise use that keeps our marine resources secure for future generations.
+We back ourselves, supported by New Zealanders, to keep the deepwater marine ecosystems intact and healthy while continuing to deliver sustainable and healthy seafood to our customers, locally and internationally.